 - Build an effective script to record.
 This will also help dictate the video length.

 - Record narration.
-For more on how to master screen recording with audio, check out: Screen recording with audio has never been this easy.
+For more on how to master screen recording with audio, check out these screencast tips.

 - Record your video.
 Whether you choose to record yourself walking through a product or illustrating a real-life scenario, capture relevant footage to string together.
 Again, don’t stress about mistakes, as you can always edit in the next step.

 - Now, edit the video to your liking.
 Hop into an online video editor to adjust audio volume, transition length, speed it up or slow it down, add captions, interactive arrows or highlights, and more.

 - Share your work with the world.
 Download to desktop or upload to website, email, or social media for optimum engagement.
 That’s it!

 So long as you’re intentional about each design element, you won’t go wrong.
 Insert brand colors, logos, and strong messaging for a home run video.
 Then, next time, you’ll be twice as fast and 100 times more proficient at the art of making instructional videos.